metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 Finally, the tag _cwp_error is provided to supply warnings and error messages to the user.
 At present these are a warning if there is more than one work (only one parent will be followed) or if excessive "Service Unavailabilty" has caused some metadata to be omitted.

 ## Alternative artists
 - _caa_soloists : List of performers (with instruments in brackets), who are NOT ensembles or conductors, separated by semi-colons.
+Note they may not strictly be "soloists" in that they may be part of an ensemble.
 - _caa_soloist_names : Names of the above (i.e. no instruments).
 - _caa_soloists_sort : Sort_names of the above.
 - _caa_ensembles : List of performers which are ensembles (with type / instruments - e.g. "orchestra" - in brackets), separated by semi-colons.